Skip to content

 --runs Integer 10 Number of fuzzing runs per tool (tool mode only)

---runs-per-type Integer 5 Number of runs per protocol type (protocol mode only)
+--runs-per-type Integer 5 Number of runs per protocol/resource/prompt type

---protocol-type String - Fuzz only specific protocol type (protocol mode only)
+--protocol-type String - Fuzz only a specific protocol type (protocol mode only; required by the CLI when using --mode protocol)

 Safety Options